XavierChanth/arbor.nvim/README.md

 [polarmutex's fork of it](https://github.com/polarmutex/git-worktree.nvim).
 Both are amazing plugins, and they work great.
-The reason I made this plugin, is that git-worktree didn't play very nicely with my workflow, and it resulted in a very large wrapper around the plugin, to mostly get what I wanted.
+The reason I made this plugin, is that git-worktree didn't play very nicely with my workflow, and it resulted in a very large wrapper around the plugin to get what I wanted.
 I built arbor to address my problems with it.

 ### Arbor by design